Lyssia-Seiden/Tetanus/README.md

 [Website][Rust] | [Getting started] | [Learn] | [Documentation] | [Contributing]
 </div>

+This is my 1L project, a RV64GC rust native backend for the rust compiler.
+At time of writing, im building directly off of a fork of the rust compiler, which is this repo, so theres a lot of existing Rustc code!
+Below is main Rustc repo.

 This is the main source code repository for [Rust].
 It contains the compiler, standard library, and documentation.